Last Updated on

 On the same line as people-pleasing, realize you cannot do everything.
 We all have gifts and talents.
 We all have specific jobs and duties.
 Stop worrying about what this person is doing and that person is doing.
 When you remained focused on your assignment and do your job, life flows a lot smoother.
 Stay in your lane.

 7. Keep a gratitude journal

-Instead of complaining everyday, think about all the good in your life.
+Instead of complaining every day, think about all the good in your life.
 Start a gratitude journal to help you focus on the positive things.
-Each day right down a few things you are thankful or grateful for.
+Each day write down a few things you are thankful or grateful for.
 Believe me, when you change your perspective, your life changes.
 Start keeping a journal your way to better thoughts.

 8. Take a shower

 You may laugh, but something as simple as taking the time to shower is a self-care practice.
 You might get lost in the hustle and bustle of daily life and may forget to shower until later in the day.
 Or maybe you settle for a P.T.A. wash.
 What’s a P.T.A. wash?
 Think about it.
 Some may call it a bird bath but a P.T.A. wash is when you only take the time to wash your P, T, and A. LOL.
 I learned this term from one of my older relatives and it has stuck with me for years.
 Stop settling for P.T.A. washes.
 You deserve a shower.
 Get up, take the time to shower first thing in the morning, then start the rest of your day.